A side-by-side portrait of Donald Trump and Kamala Harris for the article "Why Kamala Harris Lost and Donald Trump Won the 2024 U.S. Election"

 Trump won because Harris failed to convince Democrats to vote and attract more voters to her side.
 Her association with Biden was particularly damning.
 There were no serious attempts to separate herself from the unfavorable image of Joe Biden.
 She ran a campaign tainted by the lingering frustrations from the incumbent administration.

 Furthermore, despite her attempt at being the change the Americans want, Harris ran her campaign on vibes.
 The same can be said for Trump.
 She still had clearer positions than Trump.
-However, based on her numbers, and the turnout of Democrat voters, her center-right leaning had alienated the left and the traditional base of the Democratic Party.
+However, based on her numbers, and the turnout of Democrat voters, it seemed that her campaign promises and messages were also overshadowed by the rhetorics of Trump.

 FURTHER READINGS AND REFERENCES